World's largest annual human migration now underway in China

 New technologies have been brought in to ease congestion at train stations as well, including facial recognition software and ticketless travel.

-To accommodate air travelers, 532,000 fights will take to the skies -- an increase of 10% over last year.
+To accommodate air travelers, 532,000 flights will take to the skies -- an increase of 10% over last year.
 The country's 10 major airports, including Shanghai, Guangzhou, Shenzhen, Chengdu and Kunming, will operate 24-hours.

 The country's highways are ready to deal with the inevitable traffic mayhem as well.